utessel/mycloud/README.md

 - the script itself will download and compile busybox and finally generate a uImage that can be loaded via tftp to the box.
 - Especially the busybox can be configured via `make menuconfig` if you need different tools
 - ...?

+You get an environment
+- that can be accessed via telnet
+- that can mount your disk
+- that can do nfs mounts
+- allows you to edit files
+- ...